 2) The second and my favorite is the toothpick test.
 Just insert a toothpick in the top to about the center of the muffin.
 It is done when the toothpick comes out clean.
 Yep, it is "old school."

-3) Third, an internal temperature of 200°. - Good at room temperature for 3-4 days an
+3) Third, an internal temperature of 200°. - Good sealed airtight at room temperature for 2-3 days or frozen for 3 months

 To adjust the recipe size: